rpmuller/ePubs/WesternPhilosophy.md

-merely giving the title of "son'* to all who are of an age that makes their sonship possible, a man will acquire towards the whole multitude the sentiments that men have at present towards their actual sons, and correlatively as regards the title "father/* Aristotle, on the contrary, says that what is common to the greatest number receives the least care, and that if "sons' 1 are common to many "fathers" they will be neglected in common; it is better to be a cousin in reality than a "son" in Plato's sense; Plato's plan would make love watery.
-Then there is a curious argument that, since abstinence from adultery is a virtue, it would be a pity to have
+merely giving the title of "son'* to all who are of an age that makes their sonship possible, a man will acquire towards the whole multitude the sentiments that men have at present towards their actual sons, and correlatively as regards the title "father."
+Aristotle, on the contrary, says that what is common to the greatest number receives the least care, and that if "sons" are common to many "fathers" they will be neglected in common; it is better to be a cousin in reality than a "son" in Plato's sense; Plato's plan would make love watery.
+Then there is a curious argument that, since abstinence from adultery is a virtue, it would be a pity to have a social system which abolishes this virtue and the correlative vice (1263).

-210

-ARISTOTLE'S POLITICS

-a social system which abolishes this virtue and the correlative vice (1263*).
 Then we are asked: if women are common, who will manage the house?
 I wrote an essay once, called "Architecture and the Social System," in which I pointed out that all who combine communism with abolition of the family also advocate